UbiquityRobotics/learn2/docs/unboxing/unboxing_mini.rst

 .. important::

-    The robot is shipped pre-assembled, but verify all parts are secure.
+    The robot is shipped pre-assembled, but let's verify that all parts are secure.

 ..
 Watch this video for a visual guide on checking component connections and condition after unboxing: